An indictment of the Trump Organization is an indictment of Donald Trump

 The Trump Organization is something of a one-note brand—nearly every aspect of the company’s identity is tied to the former president.
 The company’s entire strategy is to appeal to consumers by evoking the ethos of wealth, status, and luxury that Trump has tried to equate with himself.
 But the company is also, legally speaking, his alter ego.
 With the exception of a few ventures, Trump owns 100 percent of every corporate entity and asset that falls under the Trump Organization umbrella.
 According to personal financial disclosure statements filed when he was president, the Trump Organization itself—the entity that was officially indicted on Thursday—is 100 percent owned by a company called DJT Holdings Managing Member LLC, which is, in turn, 100 percent owned by the Donald J. Trump Revocable Trust.
 According to the trust’s paperwork, its sole purpose is to hold assets for the benefit of the man himself.
 Its three trustees are Trump, his son Donald Jr., and Weisselberg.

 The pattern repeats itself at nearly every property owned by the former president.
-A few more companies may stand between the asset and the Trump’s trust, but the ownership almost always ends up in Trump’s hands.
+A few more companies may stand between the asset and the Trump trust, but the ownership almost always ends up in Trump’s hands.
 The exceptions are mainly properties that are used mostly by the Trump family, as well as the Trump Hotel in Washington, DC, in which Don Jr., Eric, and Ivanka Trump own minor stakes.

 In fact, in 2017, when Trump took office and continued to refuse to release copies of his tax returns, one of the main rationales his lawyers employed for withholding this information from the public was that Trump and the Trump Organization are inextricably linked.
 “You hold interests as the sole or principal owner in approximately 500 separate entities.
 These entities are collectively referred to and do business as The Trump Organization,” his attorney Sherri Dillon then wrote Trump in a letter that was made public.
 “These entities engage in hundreds of transactions, deals and new enterprises every year.
 Because you operate these businesses almost exclusively through sole proprietorships and/or closely held partnerships, your personal federal income tax returns are inordinately large and complex for an individual.”